Skip to main content

 • Any additional evidence which you could not reasonably have been expected to share as part of your original appeal

-An SU Advisor can give impartial advice on whether you may have a case for a second stage appeal and what to include in your AA2A form.
+An SU Advisor can give impartial advice on whether you may have a case for a Stage 2 review and what to include in your AA2A form.

 Step 2.
 Prepare for the Director of Academic Registry’s decision